National Heritage Preservation Incentive Fund

 Lottery Grants Board

-The Committee meets four times a year, in March, June, September and November to consider applications, which must be received three months prior to a meeting.
+The Committee meets twice a year in June and November to consider applications, which must be received three months prior to a meeting.
 Heritage New Zealand staff are available to assist applicants with advice and/or professional endorsement for suitable projects.
 Contact your local Heritage New Zealand office for more details.

 Territorial authority grants